 IF YOUR CHILD WEANS WHEN SHE IS READY, you can feel confident that you have met your baby's physical and emotional needs in a very normal, healthy way.
 In cultures where there is no pressure to wean, children tend to breastfeed for at least 2 years.
 The World Health Organization and UNICEF strongly encourage breastfeeding through toddlerhood: ‘Breastmilk is an important source of energy and protein, and helps to protect against disease during the child's second year of life.’
 Our biology seems geared to a weaning age of between 2 and a half and 7 years.
 It makes sense to build our children's bones from the milk that was designed for them.
 Your milk provides nutrients, anti-infective factors and other protective substances as long as your child continues breastfeeding.
 Mothers who breastfeed long- term have a still lower risk of developing breast cancer.
-Children who were breastfed long-term tend to be very secure and are less likely to suck their thumbs or carry a blanket.
+Breastfeeding is a parenting factor which has been associated with child emotional development - in particular the attachment between children and their mothers.
 Breastfeeding eases both of you through the tears, tantrums and tumbles that come with early childhood.
 It helps ensure that any illnesses are milder and easier to deal with.
 It's an all-purpose mothering tool you won't want to be without!
 Don't worry that your child will breastfeed forever.
 All children stop on their own, no matter what you do, and there are more breastfeeding youngsters around than you might guess.

 WHETHER YOU BREASTFEED FOR A DAY OR FOR SEVERAL YEARS, the decision to breastfeed your child is one you will never regret.
 And whenever weaning takes place, remember that it is a big step for both of you.